 Donate to support WFP’s lifesaving operations in Syria and other conflict zones around the world

-For the past two and a half years, Jakob Kern has overseen the most complicated humanitarian operation on the planet.
+For the past two and a half years, Jakob Kern has managed the most complicated humanitarian operation on the planet.
 As the Country Director for the World Food Programme (WFP) in Syria, he oversees the delivery of lifesaving food assistance to more than 3 million people inside the country whose lives have been disrupted by war.
 From high-altitude airdrops and truck convoys to reach besieged communities to beekeeping operations and homegrown school meals, Kern and his staff of 300 dedicated aid workers are doing whatever they can to feed families in need.

 WFP’s Country Director in Syria, Jacob Kern, talks with Syrian children in Aleppo as formerly displaced families began returning to the city.